ProjectFrank/galleryslider/README.md

 ## Styling ##

 The slider can be styled with CSS.
 Since the default styles are inline styles, you'll likely need to add `!important` to your rules to override them.
+Default gallery styles are